vesoft-inc/nebula-docs/docs-2.0/nebula-studio/use-console/st-ug-open-in-explore.md

 With the **Open in Explore** function, you can run nGQL statements on the **Console** page to query vertex or edge data and then view the result on the **Explore** page in a visualized way.

+## Supported versions

+Studio of v{{ studio.release }} or later versions supports this function.
+For more information, see [check updates](../about-studio/st-ug-check-updates.md).

 ## Prerequisites

 To use the **Open in Explore** function, you must do a check of these: